andygrunwald/Jacobine/README.md

 ### Consumer

-All consumers are started via the `analysis:consumer`-command of the `console`located in `/var/www/analysis/application`.
+All consumers are started via the `jacobine:consumer`-command of the `console`located in `/var/www/analysis/application`.
-E.g. `php console analysis:consumer --project=TYPO3 Extract\\Targz`
+E.g. `php console jacobine:consumer --project=TYPO3 Extract\\Targz`

 * `Analysis\\CVSAnaly`: Executes the CVSAnaly analysis on a given folder and stores the results in database.
 * `Analysis\\Filesize`: Determines the filesize in bytes and stores them in version database table.